 Suddenly I am transported to another living room, in another town, in another life.
 He sits surrounded by brightly painted metal shapes of Meccano.
 He has carefully sorted it into groups of the same, and he knows exactly where to reach.
 He looks serious but he is perfectly happy.

 Suddenly he thinks of something and turns to speak.
 I blink, disorientated.
-He we are, mother and son again in this quiet moment, the father of two my grandchildren, and I thank God for this precious gift that lights my life in midst of dreary aging and pain.
+Here we are, mother and son again in this quiet moment, the father of two my grandchildren, and I thank God for this precious gift that lights my life in midst of dreary ageing and pain.

 My life is ñothing without him.
 As any mother will tell you, he still my much-loved little boy.